Maranoa Regional Council

 |Maranoa Regional Council - All industries||2016||2011||Change|

-Analysis of the qualifications of the in the Maranoa Regional Council in 2016 compared to Queensland shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the in the Maranoa Regional Council in 2016 compared to Queensland shows that there was a higher proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion with no formal qualifications.

-The major differences between the qualifications held by the workforce in the Maranoa Regional Council and Queensland were:
+The major differences between the qualifications held by the workforce of the Maranoa Regional Council and Queensland were:

-- A larger percentage of local workers with Certificate III & IV Levels (25.4% compared to 23.0%)
+- A larger percentage of local workers with Certificate III & IV Level (25.4% compared to 23.0%)

-- A smaller percentage of local workers with Bachelor or Higher degrees (16.8% compared to 25.1%)
+- A larger percentage of local workers with Inadequately described or not stated (3.5% compared to 2.7%)

 The largest changes in the qualifications held by the workforce in the Maranoa Regional Council between 2011 and 2016 were:

-- Bachelor or Higher degrees (+184 local workers)
+- Bachelor or Higher degree (+184 local workers)

-- Advanced Diploma or Diplomas (+135 local workers)
+- Advanced Diploma or Diploma (+135 local workers)